IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule_attachment.rst

   included_scope (True, list, None)
     (Required for new resource) The extent at which the rule can be attached across your accounts.

-  excluded_scopes (False, list, None)
-    The extent at which the rule can be excluded from the included scope.

   id (False, str, None)